ansys/actions/doc/source/migrations/doc_changelog_setup.rst

 .. note::

-    If ``CHANGELOG.md`` already has sections for previous releases, make sure to put the ``"towncrier release notes start"`` comment preceding the release sections.
+    If the ``CHANGELOG.md`` file already has sections for previous releases, make sure to put the ``"towncrier release notes start"`` comment before the release sections.
 For example:

     .. code:: md